 ---

-If parsing fails, php-jackson-symfony converts php-jackson `UnableToParseValue` into `400 Bad Request` HTTP error responses, ex:
+If parsing fails, php-jackson-symfony converts a php-jackson `UnableToParseValue` exception into a `400 Bad Request` response by default:

 ```